Puget Sound Energy’s new president takes the reins as the utility faces enormous challenges

 And one obvious test, climate advocates say, is how PSE tries to replace the electricity it will lose from those phased-out coal-fired power plants.

 One concern is that PSE, which already has a huge natural gas infrastructure in place, will push to replace coal with new gas-fired power plants.
-“What we need the new CEO [Kipp] to do is to fundamentally acknowledge that gas is going away,” said Howell, who serves a senior campaign representative for Beyond Coal.
+“What we need the new CEO [Kipp] to do is to fundamentally acknowledge that gas is going away,” said Doug Howell, who serves as a senior campaign representative for the Sierra Club’s Beyond Coal.

 But Kipp will almost certainly resist such calls, in part because renewable energy, such as wind or solar is “intermittent” — that is, it can’t be depended on 24 hours a day, 365 days a year, the way a coal- or gas-fired power plant can.